FESOM/spheRlab/README.md

 ## NEXT

-* Make background colour functioning properly.

-* Improve handling of ‘bad nodes’.

 * Finish sl.polygon.polygon.intersect and sl.polygon.rotdir (or omit?).

 * Update sl.plot.polygon to handle polygons truncated into multiple visible parts also in polar and regpoly projections.

+* Implement horizontal colourbars.

+* Add other projections (robin, mercator, other?).

 * Add function that writes filter information into a CDO-readable file (see corresponding script).

-* Add more predefined colourbars, e.g., the one mentioned by Nikolay and ColorBrewer ones, and write a documentation for the pre-defined colourbars.

-* Add other projections (robin, mercator, other?).

 * Group function index: plotting; spherical geometry; mostly internal functions; …

+* Add a function sl.plot.3D.end.

 ## WISHLIST

-* Split sl.read.FESOM into a more basic read function and multiple grid analysis functions.
+* Split sl.readFESOM into a more basic read function and multiple grid analysis functions.

 * Add grid generation capabilities.